givemepower8/Phaser3Practices/docs/COC.md

 Pekka's strength is their high HP and DpS.
 They can break walls easily on their own and they can tank to the core.
 If the inferno is set to multiple, it takes multiple target inferno 70 seconds to destroy a pekka.
 But a single mode inferno takes 6 to 7 seconds to destroy the Pekka.

-One of the issue is that Pekka attacks nearest buildings even under attach from long range buildings, they may go zigzag in the base to attack trash buildings so take lots damages from x-bows.
+One of the issue is that Pekka attacks nearest buildings even under attach from long range buildings, they may go zigzag in the base to attack trash buildings so take lots damages from high DpS dealing buildings.

 #### TH 11 Level 2 electro dragon

 Electro dragon has 30 housing space, attack speed 3.5s, move speed: 12, range: 3 tiles

 TH11 only has 240 housing capacity with maximized camps can take 8 electro dragons.
 As you need balloons in the army so the setup is like 12 balloons and 6 electro dragons.
+In addition to the one electro dragon and one balloon in CC, at most TH11 can get up to 7 dragons and 13 balloons.

-TH12 has 280 housing capacity and the setup is usually 12 balloons and 7 electro dragons.
+TH12 has 280 housing capacity and the setup is usually 14 balloons and 7 electro dragons.
+With 8 balloons in CC, 7 dragons and 22 balloons makes big difference.

-Use level 2 electro dragon on TH11 opponents with high air defence and high level queen is hard for 3 stars but it can be a solid strategy to get 2 stars.
+Use 6 level 2 electro dragon on TH11 opponents with high air defence and high level queen is hard for 3 stars but it can be a solid strategy to get 2 stars.
+Occasionally, if your TH12 opponent's base has town hall exposed, TH11 electro dragon can get 1 star or 2 easily but impossible for 3 star.

 The attack is strong when heroes are strong.
 Usually, king and queen will launch a kind of suicide attack on the 2 sides of the base, so to leave the path narrower so the dragons can move forward faster.
-Or heros can take out eager artillery and inferno tower and air defence.
-Grand warden should be set to air mode and will follow the dragons for his abilities support.
+Or heroes can take out eager artillery and inferno tower and air defence.
+Grand Warden should be set to air mode always and follow the dragons for his ability support.

 Clone spell can help if it is done right.